Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 To test the effect of your changes:

 1. Open [Speech Studio](https://speech.microsoft.com/portal/).
-1. Open the Speech project from the prior step.
+1. Open the dev test Speech project from the prior step.
 1. For each change you'd like to evaluate:
     1. Create a datasets by [uploading](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#upload-data) your `training/related-text.txt` and `training/pronunciation.txt` training data.
     2. [Train a dev model](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-train-model) using those datasets.